-The Mediterranean Sea touches the borders of cultured European destinations including Spain, France, Monaco, Italy, Greece and Croatia, making it a playground for luxury cruise ships.
-Nothing quite complements an onboard experience with upscale dining and personal service as well as ports that also showcase a touch of the finer things -- Monte Carlo, Tuscany or Provence, anyone?
+Luxury Mediterranean cruises have it all, from the cultured European destinations of Spain, France, Monaco, Italy, Greece and Croatia, to the upscale dining and personal service found onboard.
+Most luxury cruise lines in the Mediterranean offer an eclectic mix of ports of call that showcase a touch of the finer things -- Monte Carlo, Tuscany or Provence, anyone?

 The art, culture, history, cuisine and sightseeing that the Mediterranean has to offer make it a choice itinerary for almost every luxury cruise line on the market.
-Cruising the Med in luxury, as opposed to on a mainstream cruise line, means smaller ships, fewer passengers, more personalized attention and hedonistic pleasures, such as a cheese plate on your balcony any time of day, a complimentary bottle of sparkling wine to wash it down and a butler to handle the details, all included in your cruise fare.
+Luxury Mediterranean cruises as opposed to cruises on a mainstream cruise line, means smaller ships, fewer passengers, more personalized attention and hedonistic pleasures, such as a cheese plate on your balcony any time of day, a complimentary bottle of sparkling wine to wash it down and a butler to handle the details, all included in your cruise fare.

 If you're considering a luxury cruise vacation in the Mediterranean, read on to see what your options are, what's included and what might sound like the cruise for you.